MassyB/Wikiexporter/README.md

 I decided to go with my own implementation (without the help of external libraries) because it's fairly simple and the data is already pre aggregated up to the domain and page title.

-A min heap is a complete binary tree where the value of each node is less than the values of it's children making the minimum value accessible in a very efficient manner in the root.
+A min heap is a complete binary tree where the value of each node is less than the values of its children making the minimum value accessible in a very efficient manner in the root.
 This data structure helps us keep the K largest elements of a collection.
 In our case we compare between pageviews using number of views
 ```
-Heap
+Heap (size=3)

   2
  / \